flyingmachine/nanoc-blog/content/programming/the-unofficial-guide-to-rich-hickeys-brain.md

 summary: Part of the excitement of working with Clojure is being exposed to Rich Hickey's thoughts on programming.
 Rich Hickey has a clear, consistent way of viewing fundamental programming concepts that I think any programmer would benefit from.
 Here is the beginning of my attempt to catalog Mr. Hickey's unique viewpoint.
 ---

-# The Unofficial Guide to Rich Hickey's Brain

 ![The Rich Hickey Function](/assets/images/posts/rich-hickey-function.png)

 Part of my excitement in learning Clojure has been being exposed to